 Sangria is the perfect party punch and, when it comes to Halloween, a "bloody" sangria is a spooktacular addition to the party.
 This Halloween sangria recipe is easy and can be customized in many different ways.

 The sangria uses a "blood" red wine base and the color can be enhanced with a little grenadine if you like.
 It mixes up quickly the night before the party and preparing it for service should take just a few minutes as well.

-The really fun part of this Halloween Sangria is in the decoration.
+Decorating the sangria is the really fun part.
 Hang a few gummy worms on the side of the punch bowl, float edible eyeballs inside, and feel free to freeze all kinds of creepy crawlies in ice.
 It's Halloween and your imagination is the only limit.

 - 1 orange (cut into wedges)